mehulagg/gitlab/doc/development/fe_guide/dark_mode.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

+This page is about developing dark mode for GitLab.
+For how to enable dark mode, see the [dark mode user docs](https://docs.gitlab.com/ee/user/profile/preferences.html#dark-mode).

 # How dark mode works

 TLDR: We reverse the color palette and override a few bootstrap variables.

-When setting `color`, `background-color` or other color-related rules, use CSS variables (especially if in `page_bundles` bundles).

-For all pages except for the WebIDE, dark mode works like this:
+Note the following:

-The dark mode palette is defined in `app/assets/stylesheets/themes/_dark.scss`.
+- The dark mode palette is defined in `app/assets/stylesheets/themes/_dark.scss`.
   This is loaded _before_ application.scss to generate `application_dark.css`
-`app/views/layouts/_head.html.haml` then loads the correct application and utilities css based on the user's theme preference.

-We define two types of variables in `_dark.scss`:
+  - We define two types of variables in `_dark.scss`:
-SCSS variables are used in framework, components, and utitlity classes CSS variables are used for any colors within the `app/assets/stylesheets/page_bundles` directory.
+    - SCSS variables are used in framework, components, and utitlity classes.
+    - CSS variables are used for any colors within the `app/assets/stylesheets/page_bundles` directory.
+- `app/views/layouts/_head.html.haml` then loads application or application_dark based on the user's theme preference.

 Because we didn't want to generate separate `_dark.css` variants of every page_bundle file, we use CSS variables with SCSS variables as fallbacks.
 This is because when we generate the `page_bundles`